-If you shop for every event and emotion too, make a list of other things that make you feel good trade your next shopping excursion for one of the things on your list.
+If you shop for every event and emotion too, make a list of other things that make you feel good.
+When you feel like shopping, check your list and trade shopping for self-care.
 My list includes:

 - Take a walk

 - Take a bath